laassiliawissal/IoT-Starter/README.md

    ![alt text](https://github.com/wissallaassiliabouchama/IoT-Starter/blob/wissallaassiliabouchama-patch-1/RecentEvent%20Right%20one.png)

-  ## 5.5. create a Sensor Data Dashboard
+  ## 5.5.
+Create a Sensor Data Dashboard
   Now, click on the Broard icon -> create New Board -> Name it smart house -> Click on Add new Card Button -> choose a chart type  'Gauge' for expl -> select your device from the device list -> add new dataset. data set refer to an important information :
   - Event : is the same we just added 'event1'